What Is Accounting Period?

-- This concept helps the company in setting a formal period over which books are required to be closed.
+- This concept helps the company set a formal period over which books must be closed.

-- The concept is useful for investors as they can refer to the trends of the financial results over a number of intervals.
+- The concept is useful for investors as they can refer to the trends of the financial results over several intervals.

-- It may not be useful if the concept of matching principle is not followed.
+- It may not be useful if the concept of the matching principle is not followed.

-- Comparing the results of one period to another does not take into account the factual reasons that led to the differences.
+- Comparing the results of one period to another does not consider the factual reasons that led to the differences.

-- If the tax period is different, then two separate accounts will be required to be maintained.
+- If the tax period is different, two separate accounts will be required to be maintained.

-Accounting period has no fixed length and it can be of any length such as one year or less and maybe more than one year.
-It has two types namely calendar year and fiscal year.
+The accounting period has no fixed length, and it can be of any length, such as one year or less and maybe more than one year.
+It has two types, namely calendar year and fiscal year.
 Accordingly, it can start from the first date of any month.

-However, a financial year refers to the period starting of one full year (for example 1st April and ending on 31st March of next year).
-Thus, the total duration of the financial year is one year and the starting and ending of financial is fixed and cannot be changed, unlike the accounting period where the period can be shortened or extended from one year.
+However, a financial year refers to the period starting of one full year (for example, 1st April and ending on 31st March of next year).
+Thus, the total duration of the financial year is one year, and the starting and end of the financial year are fixed and cannot be changed, unlike the accounting period where the period can be shortened or extended from one year.

-This has been a guide to Accounting Period and its definition.
-Here we discuss the concept of accounting period along with its types, how does it work, along with examples, advantages, disadvantages, and differences with the financial year.
+This has been a guide to what is Accounting Period.
+Here we explain its types, examples, importance, advantages, and disadvantages.
 You can learn more from the following articles –